slime-systems/php-object-id/README.md

 #### Create a new ObjectId

-When no data is provided, a new unique identifier is generated.
+Generate a new unique identifier

 ~~~php
 use SlimeSystems\ObjectId;